Ninfield & Hooe Village Voice

 SILVER SWANS BALLET CLASS : Thursday mornings 9.30am – at the Methodist Hall – the most serene, calm, glorious 50 mins of the week! £6 per class.

-CHURCH SERVICES –METHODIST CHURCH : Sunday 17th August 10.30am – Worship & Praise Family Service with David Hanson
+CHURCH SERVICES –METHODIST CHURCH: Sunday 24th August 10.30am – Worship & Praise Family Service with Revd Tricia Williams